mathren/mesa25_best_practices/Instructions.md

 issues can also interact non-linearly with each other, resulting in the majority of a grid crashing.

-**N.B.:** this is not exclusively a "MESA" problem, but a result of the physics being described by progressively stiffer equations that are numerically more challenging to solve.
+**Note:** this is not exclusively a "MESA" problem, but a result of the physics being described by progressively stiffer equations that are numerically more challenging to solve.
 This is why most (but notably not all) stellar evolution codes stop at C core depletion at the